Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 * CRIT if a LUN reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if a LUN's running status is "Offline".
 * WARN or CRIT if a thin LUN's used capacity reaches `--warning` or `--critical`.
 Both are off by default.
+* WARN if a HyperMetro LUN is not mapped to any host on this array. `--unmapped-hypermetro-severity` sets the state.
+* With `--include-unmapped`, any other unmapped LUN reports the state set by `--unmapped-severity` (default: OK).
+* The capacity alarm level shown with `--lengthy` is never evaluated.
 * WARN if the appliance reports more LUNs than the check reads in one run, because the list is then incomplete.
 * OK with "No mapped LUNs found." if the array has no mapped LUN, which is unusual but legitimate while an array is being set up.
 * UNKNOWN on invalid API responses or responses with error codes.